 Lastly, if you are the patient type, the traditional publishing route could be the path for you.
 You see, it takes an average of two years to see your book in stores when being published by an established publisher.

 However, if you go the self-publishing route, even if you are printing physical copies of your book through a third party, it can take a few weeks at most, and sometimes even just a few hours.
 With that said, if you can’t wait two years, and you would rather see your book out in the marketplace as soon as possible, then self-publishing might be the right path for you.

 Now Over to You

-I hope after reviewing all the questions, and their explanations, you have a better idea about which publishing route is the best fit for you and writing career, as well as for your particular book.
+I hope after reviewing all the questions, and their explanations, you have a better idea about which publishing route is the best fit for you and your writing career, as well as for your particular book.

 I highly encourage you to share your thoughts with me in the comments section below.
 I would love to hear what tips and insights you might have in regards to this topic.